+The words on the side of the wagon are G N BALLAST WAGON NORTH DISTRICT.
 Here and here are links to two later photos which show the same site – perhaps just a few yards further south - after the cutting sides had been graded back.

+This photograph is captioned 'Future Prime Minister Anthony Eden entering Grantham station in 1951'.
 The Grantham Journal reports Anthony Eden passing through the station on Tuesday 10th April 1951 to catch the 9.30am to London, having attended an event at Nottingham the previous evening.

 Eden is on the right; on the left is Harold Scampion, Grantham Station Master from 1947 to 1963; in the centre is Stanley Hodgkins, Grantham Division Conservative party agent.
 In the background is the now long-gone Station Inspector's house, No. 9 Station Road.